5 Easy Steps for Any Website Owner:

 Keep People On Your Site

 This may seem intuitive, but let’s look at it a little deeper.
 One of the factors that Google uses to rate your website is bounce rate.
+As of 2022, and Google Analytics 4, bounce rate is being deprecated.
+In GA4, Bounce Rate is being replaced and measured by Engagement metrics.
 Bounce rate is how quickly people decide to “bounce” off of your site.
 Sometimes, you can keep your visitors engaged visually by adding multi-media.
 For example, add a complementary image (see below about how to tag it properly), video, or audio.
 For more on bounce rate as told by Google, check out this site.

 Ensure that Your Website is Mobile-Friendly

 If your site isn’t mobile ready, it’s time to make the change.
-Like the evolution of VCR, to DVD, to Netflix Streaming, the progress keeps happening whether you are ready or not.
-Just think about how you would “rate” a company that gave you a presentation these days that included a VCR.
-It’s an analogy that Google is making about your site for the customer’s experience.
+Like the evolution of VCR, to DVD, to Netflix Streaming, progress keeps happening whether you are ready or not.
+Just think about how you would “rate” a company that gave you a presentation these days that included using a VCR.

 Properly Tag Your Images (This is SEO Gold)

 Google, by default, cannot search and index an image.
 What Google can do, however, is search and index the information associated with an image.
-That means each image should be properly tagged with <alt> attributes that relate to your content and your keywords on your site.This is where some websites are the “ugliest” and are missing out on some easy improvements for their Google Ranking.
+That means each image should be properly tagged with <alt> attributes that relate to your content and your keywords on your site.This is where many websites are missing out on some easy improvements for their Google Ranking.
 If you can do nothing else, start here.
 Roll up your sleeves and start adding <alt> text to all of your images on every page of your website.

 We admit, there a far more than these 5 tips that play into your ranking on Google.
 These fundamentals, however, are some of the easiest and can be implemented during initial website build and well after.
 So, don’t worry, it’s never too late to get your site up to scratch.
 Improving your rankings on Google is a marathon, not a sprint.